alessandro-ferreira/Pistache-JSON-API-prototype-C/README.md

 $ ./build.sh
 ```
 ## How to use:
-- Execute the following command to start the docker flask server :
+- Execute the following command to start the server :
 ```
 $ ./deploy.sh
 ```